There’s one word all experienced landlords have come to fear: eviction.

 As you can see, doing the work of finding the right courthouse, checking every name that the tenant may have used in the past, and collecting the full court information can be quite the task.

 Are you a tenant hunting for an apartment?
 Wondering how to see if you have an eviction on record that might negatively affect your chances when applying for an apartment?
-Thankfully, doing this is just as easy for you as it is for landlords.
+Thankfully, doing this is just as easy for you as for landlords.

 Are Evictions Public Record?